-The proposed development consists of the provision of a permanent Traveller Accommodation Unit at St Michael's Park, Monkstown, Co.
+The proposed development consists of the provision of a Traveller Accommodation Unit at Woodpark, Sallynoggin Road, Dún Laoghaire, Co.
 Dublin.
-One detached two-storey dwelling, and two semi-detached dwellings will be provided at this site, along with parking and all associated site works.
-There are three houses currently on this site and these will be demolished.
+Three detached permanent units will be provided at this site, along with gardens, footpaths and all ancillary site works and services.
+In addition to the construction of the three permanent units, a temporary accommodation site will also be set up on lands to the immediate north of the permanent site.
+The temporary unit will consist of two temporary dwellings, and it will also include parking, a service block and all associated site services.
+This site will be decommissioned and returned to pre-work conditions upon completion of works on the permanent site.

 Permission for these works will be sought by Dún Laoghaire-Rathdown County Council under Part VIII of planning process.
 The need for these works was identified within the Dún Laoghaire-Rathdown County Council Traveller Accommodation Programme 2019 - 2024.
-'This is an existing Traveller Accommodation site.
-There are three existing single storey dayrooms which will be integrated into the proposed revised plans for 3no two storey housing, comprising 2no semi-detached and one detached houses and ancillary services.